jackyzha0/jackyzha0.github.io/content/thoughts/labels-and-quantization.md

 date: 2021-05-04T22:22:23-04:00
 ---

-Our obsession of applying labels to everything even whether a [hot dog is a sandwhich or not](https://www.hot-dog.org/culture/hot-dog-sandwich)
+Our obsession of applying labels to everything extends to even whether a [hot dog is a sandwhich or not](https://www.hot-dog.org/culture/hot-dog-sandwich)

 "Accuracy is more useful in entry-level jobs and for novices, because as skill increases, quantification of skill becomes harder."